section-engineering-education/engineering-education/articles/introduction-to-built-in-data-structures-in-java/index.md

 #### LinkedList

 Linked lists are linear data structures that are connected using pointers, and holds data.
+Pointers are used to store and manage the addresses of dynamically allocated blocks of memory.
 The memory allocation is not contiguous which makes it better than the use of Arrays.

 While creating linked lists in Java, we have to create a class for defining the structure of every node of the linked list.
 A sample class demonstrating the creation of pointers in user-defined linked list is shown as below: